Quinoa, Corn, and Black Bean Salad with Tempeh and Creamy Cilantro Dressing

 Instructions

-• While the tempeh bakes, Rinse the quinoa through a fine sieve until the water runs clear.
-Combine it with 2 cups of water in a medium sized pot.
+• Combine the quinoa with 1 3/4 cups of water in a medium sized pot.
 Bring the water to a boil.
-Reduce the water to a simmer.
-Simmer the quinoa for 15 minutes, or until all of the water has absorbed into the grain.
+Turn the heat to low and cover the pot.
+Simmer the quinoa, covered, for 13 minutes, or until all of the water has absorbed into the grain.
+Remove the pot from heat and let the quinoa stand for 5 minutes.
 Fluff the quinoa lightly with a fork, cover it again, and let it rest for 10-15 minutes.

-• Combine all of the cilantro dressing ingredients in a blender and blend until they're creamy and smooth.
-Add an extra splash of water if the dressing is too thick.
+• Combine all of the creamy cilantro dressing ingredients in a powerful blender and blend until they're smooth.

-• Combine the cooked quinoa, tempeh, black beans, onion, corn, cucumber, bell pepper, romaine, and cilantro in a large mixing bowl.
-Add enough dressing to coat the salad very well (I used about 2/3 of the whole dressing recipe) and mix the salad thoroughly.
+• Combine the cooked quinoa, lemon pepper tempeh cubes, black beans, onion, corn, cucumber, bell pepper, romaine, and cilantro in a large mixing bowl.
+Add enough dressing to coat the salad well.
+Taste the salad and add dressing or adjust salt, lime juice, or freshly ground black pepper to taste.
 Serve.
-Salad leftovers will keep overnight in an airtight container in the fridge.

 xo